 These last two are, coincidentally, two of the planned use cases to test IOTA Tools with ENSURESEC partners.
 More will be presented in the future when the project pilots take place.

 Most of the respondents focused on the use of NFT (non-fungible tokens) and in particular, they suggested that DLTs and NFTs can:

 - Better connect product-sale chains, i.e. the owner of product/token x will have a benefit/discount when purchasing product/token y.
 Post-sale information about product usage can be anonymously collected when attached to product identities.
 The same product identities could be used to provide updates on new product versions, book repairs or buy add-ons.

 - NFTs can allow secure product purchases while avoiding cash flow issues with non-stock items; automate tax and customs declarations; reward and incentivize customers for monetization of their product data.

 After all of this, are we on the right path with ENSURESEC?

 After collecting ideas from survey participants on the possible benefits of using DLTs, SSI and cryptocurrencies in the e-commerce domain, our investigation focused on collecting feedback about what we are actually doing in the project.
 With respect to that, 60% of participants think it is good that we use the IOTA ledger to record immutable e-commerce logs for incident analysis.

-An equal 50/50 split also believes creating APIs that allow central access to ledger functionalities is a good approach, since this helps to reduce complexity when first introducing DLTs.
-It is recommended that this has to be removed in future.
-However while respondents agree that writing centrally is useful, they confirm that data integrity should always be verified locally.
+An equal 50/50 split also believes creating APIs that allows central access to ledger functionalities is a good approach since this helps to reduce complexity when first introducing DLTs.
+It is recommended that this has to be removed in the future.
+However, while respondents agree that writing centrally is useful, they confirm that data integrity should always be verified locally.

 This is exactly our ENSURESEC approach.
 Different systems can use IOTA Audit GW to write and verify data on the ledger using a REST Service deployed either locally or centrally, but avoiding the complexity of direct integration.